nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-export-config.rst

     is not set true, a v3 mount using the path will ONLY be able to access the first export configured.
 To access other exports the Tag option would need to be used.

+    This option is NOT dunamically updateable since it fundamentally changes the export.
+To change the path exported, export_id should be changed also.

 Pseudo (required v4)
     This option specifies the position in the Pseudo FS this export occupies if